sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 8. Protect shared variables and resources from inappropriate concurrent access
 9. Avoid the use of known vulnerable functions (e.g., printf, strcat, strcpy etc.)

 #### 4. Protct Data at Rest

+1. Ensure sensitive data at rest is cryptographically protected to avoid unauthorized disclosure and modification
+2. Purge sensitive data when that data is no longer required
+3. Protect all cached or temporary copies of sensitive data from unauthorized access
+4. Purge those temporary copies of sensitive data as soon as they are no longer required

 #### 5. Protct Data in Transit